 Off the bitten trail to Mardi Himal base camp

-There are several starting point for the Mardi Himal trek.
-One can drive about 18 km to Milanchowk and climb up to Dhampus if they have more time.
-We drove to Kande and climbed for about 1 and half hrs to Australian camp at 2,060 m.
-Nestled in Rhododendron, Maple and Oak forest, Australian camp is overlooking the Pokhara valley with panoramic view of whole Annapurna range.
-After scrumptious lunch we walked further to mountain pass village of Deurali for overnight stay.
+There are several starting points for the Mardi Himal trek.
+One can drive about 18 km to Milan Chowk and climb up to Dhampus if they have more time.
+We drove to Kande and climbed for about 1 and a half hrs. to the Australian camp at 2,060 m.
+Nestled in Rhododendron, Maple, and Oak forests, the Australian camp is overlooking the Pokhara valley with a panoramic view of the whole Annapurna range.
+After a scrumptious lunch, we walked further to the mountain pass village of Deurali for an overnight stay.

 The Gurung village of Pothana with Himalayan background.

 From Deurali, we leave the main trail to Annapurna base camp and follow the ridge through the forest.
-'Forest camp' is about 5 hrs away.
-We carried extra bottle of water and some food as there is no teahouse on the way.
-The trail gradually climbs along the forested ridge with some short steep climbs.
+'Forest camp' is about 5 hours away.
+We carried extra bottles of water and some food as there was no teahouse on the way.
+The trail gradually climbs along the forested ridge with some short, steep climbs.
 The altitude gain is only about 400 m.
 The walking will be the highlight for bird watchers.
-Forest camp has got three lodges in the clearing of the forest.
+Forest camp has three lodges in the clearing of the forest.

 Trekking supporters helping in the teahosue in forest camp along Mardi Himal trek.